 = Rs 7,049

-A reducing rate on a loan is a type of financing arrangement in which your interest liability decreases with each EMI payment.
-It calculates interest on the outstanding loan balance rather than the original borrowing amount.
+A reducing interest rate on a loan is a type of financing arrangement in which the interest is calculated on the outstanding loan balance, so your interest on the outstanding principal decreases with each EMI payment.
+Unlike a flat interest rate, it doesn’t charge interest on the total principal, which helps you pay less interest over time.

-You can calculate it by applying the reducing interest rate formula outlined below.
+You can calculate it using the reduced interest rate formula below.

 EMI = [P x R x (1+I) ^ T] ÷ [((1+I) ^ T) -1)]